dcrlsn/team-profile-generator/README.md

 ## Description

-This project generates a team profile and employees via a series of prompts from commandline
+This project generates a team profile and employees via a series of prompts from commandline using inquirer, it also has a series of tests using the package jest that can be run to test the classes and modules.

 ## Installation